msimkunas/dotfiles/README.md

 The dotfiles for my local development environment.
 This "readme" is intended as a reminder for myself.

+See the `wm` branch for wm-specific configurations (to be used in X environments).

 # Warning

 This installation script **deletes certain files** prior to installation.
 These dotfiles and their installation script come without warranty of any kind.
 Use this script at your own risk.